Admitting lousy breath is embarrassing, and even ask for help when experiencing it. Many factors cause bad breath to occur.

 Major digestive issues such as constipation and intestinal disorders cause bad breaths.
 The lousy odor develops when consumed food moves up the esophagus and out of your mouth, a condition known as gastric reflux.

 Saliva is vital in maintaining the breath of the mouth as it helps remove food particles that cause bad breath.
 Also, saliva keeps the mouth moist, thus reducing attacks by bacteria infections related to lousy breath formation.

 Sugary-based foods may cause bad breath since the sugars react with bacteria within the mouth, causing these awful odors.
 Additionally, bacteria in the mouth react with these sugars producing unpleasant odors.

 Bad breath is a sign of gingivitis resulting from plaque accumulation around the gum area.
 If the plaque is not removed, it results in bleeding and swollen gums that produce a foul odor in the mouth.

 Regular dental checkups and exams are essential to the health of your teeth and gums as they can help prevent most of the bad breath since early detection will be done.
 Generally, regular brushing and flossing of the teeth and good dental care keep your gums healthy and your breath fresh.

-Dentist Vancouver, WA • About Thurston Oaks Dental At Thurston Oaks Dental, we have all the amenities to make you feel at home in our Vancouver office.
-We are looking forward to your next dental exam with us.
-Thurston Oaks Dental, 4305 NE Thurston Way, Suite A, Vancouver, WA 98662 ^ (360) 514-9212 ^ vancouverdds.com ^ 11/26/2022 ^ Page Keywords: dental office, vancouver wa, dental office vancouver wa, vancouver dental office
+Dentist Vancouver, WA • About Thurston Oaks Dental At Thurston Oaks Dental, we have all the amenities to make you feel at home in our office.
+We look forward to meeting you and serving your dental needs.
+Thurston Oaks Dental, 4305 NE Thurston Way, Suite A, Vancouver, WA 98662 • (360) 514-9212 • vancouverdds.com • 9/15/2023 • Tags: dental office, vancouver wa, dental office vancouver wa, vancouver dental office